Tais993/Tais993/README.md

 This project generates a link for the requested search engine, based on what you searched.

 A small project, but a big footprint for me. \
-Back then switch expressions didn't exist unfortunately, they are a lot more readable.
+Back then switch expressions didn't exist, unfortunately. \
+If they did exist, the switch would've been _a lot more_ readable.
 <div>
     <a href="https://github.com/Tais993/SearchThings/">
     <img src="https://github-readme-stats.vercel.app/api/pin/?username=Tais993&theme=github_dark&repo=SearchThings"